r0kym/seat-navy-issue/docs/authentication.rst

   .. image:: auth_permanent_token.png

-  See :class:`sni.apimodels.AuthPerOut` for the response model.
+  See :class:`sni.routers.token.PostUseFromPerOut` for the response model.

 * **Dynamic app token**: this token is tied to ``root``, and requires the user